 Some parts of the US have fewer condominium developments that have been approved by FHA, VA and/or Freddie Mac and Fannie Mae.
 So, depending upon where you want to buy your condo, your options could be more limited.

 You can look for condo developments that are approved by FHA by state and county.
 There could be some limited options in some states.
 For example, in Florida, there were only 130 condo developments approved for FHA financing in 2016.
 In Nevada, there were only 30 condo developments that were approved in that year, while only 145 were approved in Arizona.
-However, in California, there were more than 2,000 developments approved for FHA financing in 2016.
-The trend for condominium financing looks positive in 2017 and 2018 as well.
-Check the latest FHA requirements for loans in 2019.
+However, in California, there were more than 2,000 developments approved for FHA financing.
+The trend for condominium financing looks positive in 2023 and 2024 as well.
+Check the latest FHA requirements for loans.

 If you cannot find a condo that has been approved for FHA and VA financing, you may have to get a conventional mortgage that is not backed by a government agency.
 In most cases, those lenders will want a higher down payment.

 The reality is that many condominium complexes do not try to get FHA or VA certification because the documentation and regulatory process is very complex and time consuming.

 But you also can search for condo developments in all states that have been approved for conventional financing that are backed by Fannie Mae and Freddie Mac.
 But do not be too surprised if you do not find that many in the area you are looking for.
 Some states may have no approved condo projects for this type of financing.